Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

-\begin{definition} Let $X$ be a decoration set and let $R$ be a commutative ring with $1$ such that $X \cap R$ does not contain $1 \in R$.
-We define $\P_{k}(X)$ to be the free $R$-module having the $X$-decorated pseudo $k$-diagrams $T_{k}(X)$ as a basis.
-We define multiplication in $\P_{k}(X)$ by defining multiplication in the case where $d$ and $d'$ are basis elements of $\P_{k}(X)$, and then extend bilinearly.
-To calculate the product $d'd$, concatenate $d'$ and $d$ (as in Definition \ref{def:P_k(emptyset)}).
-While maintaining $X$-equivalence, conjoin adjacent blocks. \end{definition}

-We claim that the multiplication defined above turns $\P_{k}(X)$ into a well-defined associative $R$-algebra.
+We define multiplication in $\P_{k}^{LR}(\Omega)$ by defining multiplication in the case where $d$ and $d'$ are basis elements, and then extend bilinearly.
+To calculate the product $d'd$, concatenate $d'$ and $d$ (as in Definition~\ref{def:P_k(emptyset)}).
+While maintaining $\Omega$-equivalence, conjoin adjacent blocks.
+We claim that the multiplication just defined turns $\P_{k}^{LR}(\Omega)$ into a well-defined associative $\Z[\delta]$-algebra.
 To justify this claim we require the following lemma.